Department of Sociology and Political Science

 210 Brewer Hall

-The Department of Sociology and Political Science offers a variety of courses for students in the liberal arts, pre-law, and professional education curricula.
-The goals of the Sociology program are to acquaint the student with the nature of social behavior, social relations, culture, the structure of society, and the tensions and conflicts produced by changes, expanding technologies, and knowledge.
-The Political Science program offers a wide range of courses for those preparing for careers in law, government, politics, international affairs, business, communications, and many other fields.
+The Department of Sociology and Political Science offers a variety of courses that prepare students for 21st century careers.
+The Sociology program offers courses on social behavior, social relations, culture, the structure of society, and the tensions and conflicts produced by changes, expanding technologies, and knowledge, preparing students for careers and graduate school in criminal justice, business, teaching, data analysis, human services, and many more.
+The Political Science program offers a wide range of courses in American government and international relations, preparing students for careers in law, government, politics, international affairs, business, communications, and many other fields.

 Political Science